 If you have an appetite for rich culture and relish sampling local food and wine, Hastings and the Hawke's Bay district are bursting with flavour in all aspects.

 There are plenty of things to do in Hastings.
-Whether you are looking to enjoy the great outdoors or wanting to hunker down by the fire with a glass of red, the Hastings District is the heart of Hawke's Bay and a Mecca for food and wine lovers.
+Whether you are looking to enjoy the great outdoors or want to hunker down by the fire with a glass of red, the Hastings District is the heart of Hawke's Bay and a mecca for food and wine lovers.

 Wake up at Clifton Glamping

 462 Clifton Road, Clifton

 Hidden amidst the waving slopes of Clifton Station in Hawke's Bay, your unique luxury accommodation is right here.
 Set on one of New Zealand’s oldest working farms, you'll find a blissful and remote section of wonderland, conveniently situated just five minutes from Te Awanga and a quick 20-minute drive from Havelock North, Hastings, and Napier.
 Your safari tent and picture-perfect landscape that appears totally unspoiled will lend a complete sense of harmony for a perfect and memorable stay.